GIScience/gis-training-resource-center/_sources/content/Module_1/en_qgis_start.md

 :::{tab-item} Data Collection and Creation

-QGIS offer tools to create your own geodata.
+QGIS offers tools to create your own geodata.
 For example, with the digitizing tools, you can create points, polygons, and lines with information which can represent spatial information.
-Furthermore, georeferencing let's you add geographic information to various types of data, such as satellite imagery or hand-drawn maps.
+Furthermore, georeferencing lets you add geographic information to various types of data, such as satellite imagery or hand-drawn maps.
 You will learn how to create geodata and how to georeference data in __[module 2](/content/Module_2/en_module_2_overview.md)__.

 Sometimes working with GIS requires you to go and collect the data in the field.
 In this case, you can use [web and mobile apps](/content/Wiki/en_web_and_mobile_apps_wiki.md).